T. F. Green Airport station: Amtrak

 Although Amtrak owns the tracks through the station, T.F.
 Green Airport is not a stop on Amtrak's Northeast Regional or Acela Express trains.
 The station is on a third track built west of the existing two-track Northeast Corridor line, however the new track was not electrified due to lack of funding.
 All Amtrak trains currently operating on the Northeast Corridor require overhead electric power.
 Amtrak had requested a separate track for its trains, which was not built, and has also cited a lack of sufficient ridership for the stop to be economically sustainable.
-This may change with time.
 Long-term Amtrak plans released in 2010 called for a fourth track (as a second passing siding) with a second platform at the station for intrastate commuter service as well as possible future Amtrak use.
 The new siding and the current siding would need to have catenary wire extended over them in order for Amtrak trains to stop.

 A 2017 Amtrak/RIDOT study analyzed several potential scenarios for intercity service to the station: addition of Amtrak service with a new platform, extension of Shore Line East service to Providence, additional Westerly–Boston local service, and new intercity line between Boston and T.F.
 Green, Westerly, or New London.
 In June 2019, a $2.8 million federal grant was awarded to fund preliminary engineering and environmental review work to allow Northeast Regional trains to stop at the station.